 5. The AF produces an output using the collected intermediate outputs from NWDAF together with the result of the training of the local model, updates the local model and calculates the loss function.

-6. The AF calculates an intermediate result (e.g. gradients) that is provided to the NWDAF participant.
+6. The AF calculates an intermediate result (e.g. gradients) that is provided to the NWDAF participant.The AF may also include model convergence reports.
+It may also add in another container labels and/or a binary value of the labels plus information on whether mainly the network impacts the output, as agreed in handshake.
+NOTE: The extra information can be used by NWDAF to learn what features impact the QoE for the application, which is deemed being one of the main objectives for doing VFL with applications.
+And is believed to be possible to share when operators co-operate with applications in VFL.
+Having this info will make it possible to perform Inference without requiring and being dependent on data from the AF.

 7. The NWDAF as passive participant updates its local model or adjust the training settings based on the intermediate result (e.g. gradients) provided by AF, computes new intermediate outputs that are provided to the NWDAF as described in step 4.